-- 1. Neighborhood Park Requirements.
-Neighborhood parks are publicly accessible open spaces that are used for passive or active recreational use or a combination of the two. - a.
-Neighborhood parks shall: - i. have street frontage on one or more sides; - ii. in the Urban Neighborhood Character Areas, 1 be located within 1,200 feet of residential uses; and - iii. have an area of not less than 10,000 square feet. - b.
-All neighborhood parks shall be constructed to include the following amenities: - i. benches, various types of outdoor seating; - ii. trash receptacles; - iii. irrigated turf grass (not all turf areas within a park or open space are required to be irrigated); - iv. pedestrian paving; - v. at least one shade tree per 2,000 square feet of neighborhood park area, shall be planted not less than 30 feet apart; - vi. a maximum of 50% of the shade trees required by paragraph b.v., above, may be substituted with ornamental trees at a ratio of two ornamental trees for each shade tree, which ornamental trees may be planted in groups or separately with no minimum spacing requirement; and - vii. bicycle racks. - c.
-All neighborhood parks shall be constructed to include at least five of the following amenities: - i. dog waste receptacles; - ii. drinking fountains;
+1. Neighborhood Park Requirements.
+Neighborhood parks are publicly accessible oper spaces that are used for passive or active recreational use or a combination of the two. a. a.
+Neighborhood parks shall: i. have street frontage on one or more sides; ii. in the Urban Neighborhood Character Areas, be located within 1,200 feet of residential uses; and iii. have an area of not less than 10,000 square feet. b. .
+All neighborhood parks shall be constructed to include the following amen i. benches, various types of outdoor seating; ii. trash receptacles; iii. irrigated turf grass (not all turf areas within a park or open space are required to be irrigated); iv. pedestrian paving; v. at least one shade tree with a minimum of four caliper inches in diameter per 4,000 square feet of neighborhood park area, shall be planted not less than 30 feet apart; vi. a maximum of 25% of the shade trees required by paragraph b.v., above, may be substituted with ornamental trees at a ratio of two ornamental trees for each shade tree, which ornamental trees may be planted in groups or separately with no minimum spacing requirement; vii. ornamental trees planted as part of paragraph b.vi., above, with a size of four caliper inches (single trunk) or five caliper inches (multi-trunk) may be used as a substitute for canopy trees at a ratio of one ornamental tree for each shade tree, provided that this substitute may only occur for a maximum of 25% of required shade trees; and viii. bicycle racks. c. c.
+All neighborhood parks shall be constructed to include at least five of following amenities: i. dog waste receptacles; ii. drinking fountains; iii. bottle fillers; Ordinance No, Page 19